FelipeCoimbra/fruits-pygame/README.md

 `fruits-game.py` script.

 ## Commands
 - Use the arrow keys to move the selected fruit.
+A fruit may only be moved in a jumpy mood.
+Use 'SPACE' to jump.
+- Use `TAB` to switch between fruits of the same team.
-- Use `X` to enter launching mode.
+- Use `X` to equip bomb.
+Note that you can't move while the bomb is equipped.
-- Use `ESC` to exit launching mode.
+- Use `C` to exit launching mode.
-- Use `Q` to switch teams.
-- Use `TAB` to switch fruits.
-- Use `W` to go to the main menu.
+- Click with the mouse as to deploy the bomb in a given direction.